-Mid-Atlantic has one residence hall: Pearl A. Presley Hall.
-This hall supports traditional dormitory-style living on a college campus.
-This dorm houses a Residence Hall Director, who oversees room assignments and other dorm matters.
+Mid-Atlantic has two residence halls: Pearl A. Presley Hall (girls dorms) and Harold C. Turner (guys dorm).
+This halls supports traditional dormitory-style living on a college campus.
+Each dorm houses a Residence Hall Director, who oversees room assignments and other dorm matters.
 Resident Assistants, students employed by the university who are located on each hall to assist students with day-to-day college life, to provide guidance and direction with personal matters, and to organize dorm activities that build fellowship and spiritual maturity.

 "Living in the dorms has given me a new sense of responsibility.
 I really like the fact that I am out from under my parent’s house and learning to take care of myself and becoming a man.
 I also enjoy hanging out with the other guys in the dorms.
 It's really cool."

 "Living in the dorm is very eventful to say the least.
 You will laugh, cry, scream, hug, experience- all with one another.
 But most importantly you grow, man do you grow."

 "Living in the dorms has been a great way to meet friends who will help you grow in your spiritual walk daily, and be a part of your life forever."

 Mid-Atlantic’s dorms provide comfortable living for its residents.
 Currently, all of our dorm residents reside in Presley Hall, a three-story facility with 67 double rooms.
 Each room has the following stationary furnishings: 2 beds, 2 desks, 2 bookshelves, 2 sets of closets (one for hanging clothes, one with a chest of drawers), sink and mirror, room controls for AC/heat, wireless internet and LAN hookup, phone.